-If you are auditioning for a batterie instrument, you should be familiar with the 40 P.A.S. rudiments as well as some more contemporary “hybrid” rudiments.
-You should also have experience with the marching techniques associated with the batterie, as movement is a big part of the activity.
+If you are auditioning for a battery instrument, you should be familiar with the 40 P.A.S. rudiments as well as some more contemporary “hybrid” rudiments.
+You should also have experience with the marching techniques associated with the battery, as movement is a big part of the activity.

 Front ensemble will require a placement audition.
-If you are auditioning for a keyboard instrument (mallets or synthesizer), we recommend you be able to read bass and treble clef, play arpeggios, and major/minor scales in keys up to 4 flats and sharps.
+If you are auditioning for mallets or synthesizer, we recommend you be able to read bass and treble clef, play arpeggios, and major/minor scales in keys up to 4 flats and sharps.
 If you wish to play timpani, you should have a basic knowledge of tuning and playing technique.

 The OMB Percussion Section consists of:

 - Timpani (set of 4-5 drums): 1 player

 - Auxiliary Percussion (concert bass, gong, toms, cymbals, etc.): 2-4 players

 If you have any questions about the Drumline or Front Ensemble, contact Micah Brusse: firstname.lastname@example.org